MauriceButler/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/upload/metadata.md

 publish: true
 ---

-Asynchronous uploading usually means that you lose the association betwen the files and the context that they originate from.
+Asynchronous uploading usually means that you lose the association between the files and the context that they originate from.

 Take an e-mail application for example.
 The save handler must associate the uploaded files to a particular message.